 --McDonogh Mission and Philosophy Statement, revised June 2011

-A coeducational day and boarding college preparatory school, McDonogh currently enrolls 1,299 students from kindergarten though twelfth grade.
-Between 90 and 100 upper schoolers live on campus during the week as part of the school's five-day boarding program.
+A coeducational day and boarding college preparatory school, McDonogh currently enrolls 1,350 students from prekindergarten through twelfth grade.
+Approximately 115 upper school students live on campus during the week as part of the school's five-day boarding program.

 Faculty and Administration